USA Pro Challenge: Colorado Bike Tour

 Stage 7: USA Pro Cycling Circuit Race in Denver or Departure Day

-Fly out in the morning or shuttle downtown to view the final race stage into Denver.
+Fly out in the morning or ride downtown to view the final race stage into Denver.
 Cyclists can choose to fly out early or wait until the late afternoon/evening.
 An airport shuttle is provided.

 2014 Tour Beta: USA Pro Cycling Challenge: Colorado Bike Tour

 - How the Shuttle and Mileage Options Work:

 Lizard Head Cycling’s USA Pro Cycling Challenge Tour is designed to offer cyclists a significant challenge while at the same time providing easily accessible mileage options for cyclists of varying fitness levels.
 This system works with a support vehicle that jumps ahead rather than “sags” to set up aid stations along the route.
 Cyclists customize their experience by choosing to start each day’s ride from the hotel, or the first aid station, or after the day’s big hill.
 As an example if a cyclists cuts off 25 miles each day, the 475 mile Ride of Colorado Tour’s distance is cut to 300 miles over 7 days (43 miles per day).

 Yes, everyone rides slower at altitude.
 The key to enjoying the high mountains is restful sleep at day’s end.
 Diamox is a drug used as a means to prevent altitude sickness and shortness of breath for mountain climbers.
 Previous Lizard Head Cycling clients have used it with success for the USA Pro CC.
 One would start using Diamox shortly prior to the tour or when symptoms develop.
 It can be discontinued at any time.
 Follow this link to learn more: http://www.webmd.com/drugs/